“Do it to Julia! Do it to Julia! Not me! Julia! I don’t care what you do to her. Tear her face off, strip her to the bones. Not me! Julia! Not me!”

 Or the Silicon Valley ethos.
 I have so much contempt for their phony philosophy, their transhumanist crusade on culture and humanity at large, and their ‘disruption’ of the music industry.
-However, as much as I despise their entire thing, I also realize that they inherited their ways from both the Christian missionaries (not that other kinds of missionaries were any less murderous to the ones they wanted to convert) and from Ford / Taylor.
+However, as much as I despise their entire thing, I also realize that they inherited their ways from both the Christian missionaries and from Ford / Taylor.
 What they are doing is very destructive and insulting to the free human spirit, but it is not new.
 How can you accept one and not the other?
 Creating dramatic culture shifts for personal profit (or out of megalomania) is what it is.
 Acceping or rejecting the method should not depend on the flavor of the day, it’s the method that is against freedom.

-Two examples: Digging a pipeline through the Native sacred land where they have their ancestors buried is insulting to the spirit, and a crime against both culture and health.
-Likewise, giving hormones to young children who fantasize about being of a different gender (vs. waiting till they grow up and make up their adult minds to do whatever they want to do) is a biotech-inspired crime against the kids.
+Two examples: Digging a pipeline through the Native sacred land where they have their ancestors buried, and giving gender-bending hormones to young children who are still exploring who they are (vs. waiting till they grow up and make up their adult minds to do whatever they want).
+The former is a fossil industry-inspired crime against the spirit, against bodily integrity, and culture.
+The latter is a biotech-inspired crime against the kids’ bodies and identities that are still forming.
 Both are driven by the blind desire of material profit, devoid of honor or spirituality.
 One is a ‘conservative’ thing, and the other is a ‘liberal’ thing.
 What’s the difference though?
 If you identify as a member of the human species, you can see that both trespass on the basic human rights.

 Or political correctness.
-I believe that political correctness (a distinctly American phenomenon, by the way) cannot possibly work to fix ignorance or bigotry, and that adults should be sophistocated enough to understand the context and to distinguish between genuine disrespect and humor, or a sensory level, without algorithmic formulas, on a case by case basis (or else we are fucked just a little more).
+I believe that political correctness (a distinctly American phenomenon, by the way) cannot possibly work to fix ignorance or bigotry, and that adults should be sophistocated enough to understand the context and to distinguish between genuine disrespect and humor, or a sensory level, without algorithmic formulas, on a case by case basis (or else we are a mess).
 However, if you are an adult like you say you are, and they are the children, then why don’t you treat the children like a strong adult would, with kindness and widsom?
 (Left-leaning friends who think that the other side is all children, that logic applies to you, too.
 And yes, to me as well.
-I am fucking trying here to see the inner child in everybody!)
+I am trying to see that inner child in everybody, dammit!)
 Give them love, give them personal space to grow, be patient, carry the burden, that’s what adults do!
-However, if you, too, are a child in need of a victory, and I am the only fucking adult in the room, shut up, get over it, and keep reading [sarcasm alert, in case anybody was triggered.]
+However, if you, too, are a child in need of a victory, and I am the only adult in the room, then shut up, get over it, and keep reading [sarcasm alert, in case anybody was triggered.]

-I will never believe that you feel great when you have to apologize for simply being you and thinking whatever you naturally think.
-Or when you have to play by the rules written from the standpoint of a different psychological type.
-Congratulations, you are human, just like me, and just like the proverbial bright-eyed scholar of intersectionality.
-You can pretend there is a huge difference between us all, but it’s bullshit.
+I will never believe that anybody feels great when having to apologize for acting natural or when playing by the rules written from the standpoint of a different psychological type.
+Congratulations, you, I, and the proverbial bright-eyed scholar of intersectionality are all human.
+We can pretend there is a huge difference between us all, but it’s bullshit.
 We show up, we try to be happy, we have feelings, and then we die.
 Very similar.

 However, to my Russian standards, both blue and red Americans are far more sensitive than what I am used to, and the ‘sensitivity’ argument is really about power and psychological dominance.